NeLy-EPFL/DeepFly3D/docs/install.md

 source activate drosoph
 ```

-Once the environment is activated you need to install the drosoph3D package with the following command,
+Once the environment is activated you need to install the deepfly package with the following command,

 ```
 pip install -e .